Get ready! It's time to learn everything there is to know about SMS campaigns.

 With SimpleTexting, we’ve made this process automatic, i.e., every time a new user subscribes to one of your lists, we send out the required disclosures.

 SimpleTexting allows you to track your campaign performance with our built-in analytics tools.
-At a glance, you can see how many new subscribers you’ve gained, the number of subscribers clicking links in your texts, and the number of messages sent per list.
+At a glance, you can see how many new contacts you’ve gained, the number of contacts clicking links in your texts, and the number of messages sent per list.

 SMS can be one of the most effective channels to reach your audience.
 By taking a couple of small and straightforward steps, you suddenly have access to where your customers spend most of their time.